rollwagen/aws_certification/aws_certified_cloud_practitioner.md

 * ...only technical reason to use subnets in a VPC is to control access to the gateways....public subnets have access to the internet gateway; the private subnets do not
 * Network access control lists (**ACL**s) - virtual firewall that controls inbound and outbound traffic at the _subnet level_.
-  * ...Each AWS account includes a default network ACL...whcih allows all inbound and outbound traffic
+  * ...Each AWS account includes a default network ACL...which allows all inbound and outbound traffic
   * _Note:_ Network ACL = **stateless**
 * **Security groups** - virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance _= EC 2 instance level_
   * _Note:_ Security group = **stateful**